 W: 550mm D: 350mm H: 250mm

-The Weekender weights about one kilogram and when it’s filled, I hope you find an airport trolley since heft is felt real fast.
+The Weekender weighs about one kilogram and when it’s filled, I hope you find an airport trolley because heft will be felt real fast.
 Putting stuff in is easy thanks to its flexible fabric body and a wide opening.
 If anything, the shoulder sling that gets in the way but it is detachable.
 A removable base pad maintains the bottom structure of the Billingham Weekender but it doesn’t stand upright when nothing is in the bag.

 What was fitted:

 6 Tee Shirts

 7 Collared Shirts / Polos

 and room for some more